KalMesKeb/Language-Learning-Software-1/README.md

 **Modules:**

 1. **User Interface (UI)**:
-   - Built using `tkinter`, `PyQt`, or `Kivy` to provide a simple, user-friendly graphical interface for the Windows desktop environment.
+   - Built using `tkinter` to provide a simple, user-friendly graphical interface for the Windows desktop environment.
    - Language switching between English and Amharic with clear, easy navigation.

 2. **Text-to-Speech (TTS)**:
-   - Libraries: `pyttsx3` for offline TTS support for English and `gTTS` for Amharic TTS (or local Amharic TTS solutions).
+   - Libraries: `pyttsx3` for offline TTS support for English and local Amharic TTS solutions.
    - Pronunciation of words and sentences by clicking or hovering over them.

 3. **Natural Language Processing (NLP)**:
-   - Use of `spaCy` or `nltk` for local sentence parsing and tokenization to break down English sentences and align them with Amharic structure.
+   - Use of `nltk` for local sentence parsing and tokenization to break down English sentences and align them with Amharic structure.
    - Offline analysis tools will handle morphology and grammatical analysis for both English and Amharic.

 4. **Database**: